 This is probably the main reason many abolitionist movements failed in their efforts to put an end to slavery.
 There are many instances in human history when sincere efforts to eradicate slavery went in vain, as they failed to address the issue in the proper way.

-Islam: Dawn of a new era
+Islam: The dawn of a new era

-At the time of the advent of Islam, hundreds of thousands of slaves existed in the kingdom of Byzantium, Iran, Greece, and Arabia.
+At the time of the advent of Islam, hundreds of thousands of slaves existed in the Kingdom of Byzantium, Iran, Greece, and Arabia.
 With the advent of Islam, the whole social structure of the Arab society was demolished and in its place arose a just and fair system.

 The Islamic way of abolishing slavery was not limited to merely outlawing the practice at a constitutional level; rather it was a gradual process that included changing people’s mindset, freeing the slaves and integrating them into the society.